hyperc-ai/ordered/README.md

 - _ordered_.**choice**(objects=None)

    Choose and return the object that maintains maximum order in the program (minimum entropy).
-Any exception increases entropy to infinity.
+Any exception increases entropy to infinity so choices leading to exceptions will be avoided.

     `objects` is a list of objects to choose from.
 If `objects` is `None` then `gc.get_objects()` is assumed by default.

     Raises `SchedulingError` if it was not able to find an exit at all.
-It might require unexpected amount of resources, in which case additional training of the core model is required.
+Large problems might require unexpected amount of resources in which case additional training of the core model is required.

     _**Warning:** not all Python features are currently supported and thus `ordered` might fail with internal exception.
 In this case a rewrite of user code is needed to remove the usage of unsupported features (such as I/O, lists and for loops.)_